SaraDonaldson/mvp-puzzle-project/README.md

 - gameDataRoutes - connects to the table where each played game is saved to (front end game and game menu)
 - userRoutes - connects to the username table  (front end - login page)

+### Authentication

-### Front End - client folder
+## Front End - client folder
 - Components
 - FeatureTests -
 - Navigation - contains the router file
 - Screens - The pages onto which we load the components
-- App.js - I've got little here, but you could definitely use it to pass props as we change screens
+- App.js
+- Local browser storage
+- API class with methods (request functions)

-## What's functioning?
+# What's functioning?

 The mini sudoku test.
 - FeatureTests/PuzzleTest1